 - Vehicle parts – Inspectors look over a list of parts on the vehicle to make sure they are not damaged and are in good working order

-After the vehicle owner gets the inspection done and the inspector signs the appropriate form, the vehicle owner must then pay the inspection fee.
+After the vehicle owner gets the inspection is done and the inspector signs the appropriate form, the vehicle owner must then pay the inspection fee.
 The fee may vary depending on where vehicle owner gets the inspection done.
-Afterwards, the vehicle owner must mail the form to the following address:
+Afterward, the vehicle owner must mail the form to the following address:

 Motor Vehicle Division

 608 E. Boulevard Ave

 Incentives for Eco – Friendly Driving in North Dakota

 Even though there are no vehicle emissions testing requirements in North Dakota, there are many reasons that North Dakota vehicle owners may want to consider when maintaining their vehicles, besides the protecting the environment.

 Tax Deductions for Eco-Friendly Drivers in North Dakota

 The State of North Dakota does not offer any tax credits or tax deductions for driving “eco-friendly” or “green” vehicles.
 However, with the recent tax overhaul bill that passed at the end of 2017 in the U.S Congress, the U.S. Federal Government decided to keep its $7500 Alternative Fuel Vehicle tax deduction.
 Vehicle owners can receive federal tax credits for the following types of alternative vehicles:

 - Plug-in Hybrids